I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_fcpbindingentry2.md

 } HBA_FCPBINDINGENTRY2, *PHBA_FCPBINDINGENTRY2;
 ````

-## -struct-fields
+## Members

-### -field type
+            `FcpId`

+            Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_fcpid.md">HBA_FcpId</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.

+            `LUID`

+            Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_luid.md">HBA_LUID</a> that holds a logical unit descriptor for the device that the operating system derives from SCSI inquiry data.

+            `ScsiId`

+            Contains a structure of type <a href="..\hbaapi\ns-hbaapi-hba_scsiid.md">HBA_ScsiId</a> that contains the information that uniquely identifies a logical unit for the operating system.

+            `Status`

+            Contains, on return, a status value that indicates the condition of the HBA.
+The status values that can be returned in this member correspond to the values associated with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a> WMI property qualifier.

+            `type`

             Contains a binding type that indicates how the target is specified in the binding.
 This member can have any of the following values:

 <table>
 <tr>